Rafitorcha/pdf_converter/README.md

 pip install -r requirements.txt
 ```

+## How to use

+1. **Run the program** and select the 3rd option to automatically create the required folders

+2. **For PDF conversion:**
+   - Drag and drop PDF files into the `pdf_to_convert` folder

+3. **For image conversion:**
+   - Drag and drop images into the `images/images_to_convert` folder

 #### Building for source

 Compile.
 ```sh
 pyinstaller --onefile --name PDFConverter.exe --target-arch win64 creator.py
 ```

+## Structure

+📦 PDFConverter
+├── 📂 images/
+│   ├── 📂 extracted_images      # 🖼️ Images from PDFs
+│   └── 📂 images_to_convert     # ⏳ Queue for conversion
+├── 📂 pdf_to_convert/
+│   ├── 📄 a.pdf                # Sample document
+│   └── 📄 sample-local-pdf.pdf
+├── 🐍 creator.py               # Main script
+├── 📖 README.md
+└── 📝 requirements.txt

 ## License